microsoft/azuredevopslabs/labs/vstsextend/kubernetes/readme.md

 ### Prerequisites for the lab

-1. **Microsoft Azure Account**: You will need a valid and active Azure account for the Azure labs.
+1. **Microsoft Azure Account**: You will need a valid and active Azure account, for the Azure labs.
 If you do not have one, you can sign up for a [free trial](https://azure.microsoft.com/en-us/free/){:target="_blank"}

     * If you are a Visual Studio Active Subscriber, you are entitled for a $50-$150 Azure credit per month.
 You can refer to this [link](https://azure.microsoft.com/en-us/pricing/member-offers/msdn-benefits-details/){:target="_blank"} to find out more including how to activate and start using your monthly Azure credit.